Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Acknowledgments

 \section{Acknowledgments}

+NL is supported by IBM as a Postdoctoral Scholar at UChicago \& the Chicago Quantum Exchange.
+NL was previously supported by the Department of Physics at the University of Illinois at Urbana-Champaign.

 I thank Marius Junge for early feedback on these results.
-I also acknowledge interactions with Li Gao as helping to motivate this project and with \'{A}ngela Capel as inspiring some improvements to the final version. {
+I also acknowledge interactions with Li Gao as helping to motivate this project and with \'{A}ngela Capel as inspiring some improvements.